tuffing/adventofcode2018/README.md

 Prime numbers will still need the solb2 solution but otherwise this gave a substationial improvement.
 Down to about 55 seconds.
 I could probably get a tiny little more time by filling in prime numbers with lots of smaller squares, theortically I could half the number of iterations needed to build the prime totals.

+Solution 4 should use this: https://en.wikipedia.org/wiki/Summed-area_table Word has it that this is a substationally fast algoritm to work this out.